How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 These sometimes fall off into other areas, so be sure you check every inch of your home if you see these succulent pests outside!

-The larvae hatch from their egg casings after just one day and then proceed to eat away at any available plant material around them until they pupate into adults that fly away once again.
+The larvae hatch from their egg casings after just one day and then eat away at any available plant material around them until they pupate into adults that fly away once again.

-Adult fungus gnats live only long enough to mate before dying, but it takes much longer than just two weeks for them to become adults.
+Adult gnats live only long enough to mate before dying, but it takes longer than two weeks for them to become adults.

 After the gnats lay their eggs, it takes about a month for the larvae to hatch and eat away at your succulents.
 Then they pupate into gnat adults that live just two weeks before laying more eggs!